access-company/antikythera/doc_src/gear_developers/limitation.md

 # Limitation

-There are certain limitations in Antiktyera.
+There are certain limitations in Antikythera.
 We introduce some main limitations.
 But all limitations are not described here.
 Please also read other parts of the document when you implement gear.

 * There is an upper limit of the execution time of web/g2g request